 All the resources of the Pinelands -- the vast and priceless water reservoir beneath the sandy soil, the forests, plants, animals, farms, historic sites, and the people who give the region its distinctive culture -- had to be studied and appraised.
 Experts studied the Cohansey and Kirkwood aquifers, which contain a potable water supply estimated at over 17 trillion gallons.
 They documented the 580 native plant species, including 54 classified as threatened or endangered, and the 299 kinds of birds, 91 fish, 59 reptiles and amphibians, and 39 mammals found in the Pinelands.
 They catalogued over 1,000 known prehistoric archaeological sites and the crumbled ruins of the vanished iron and glass industries.
 And they interviewed hundreds of Pinelands residents to find out what they valued most about the region and what they thought the future of the region should be.

-Gradually the picture emerged of a Pinelands region which could logically be divided into eight areas of different land use capability.
+Gradually the picture emerged of a Pinelands region that could logically be divided into eight areas of different land use capability.
 The delineation of these areas, and the allocation among them of mandatory and optional land uses subject to environmental standards, became a central feature of the Commission's Plan.
-Click here to view the LAND CAPABILITY MAP which contains the management areas.

 Although most of the Preservation Area is sufficiently undeveloped to be included in the Preservation Area District, some parts call for different treatment.
 They included existing villages like Chatsworth and Green Bank, the large berry farming complexes, and military bases.
 Three of the Plan's other land capability zones are designed to control land use in these areas.